I admit it! I am an optimist!

 By definition, misuse of funds is simply using funds for purposes outside of those dictated by the grantor.
 This can happen both intentionally, such as in the case of grant fraud, or unintentionally, through misuse of grant funds.

-Because a grant is essentially a contract with the federal agency, the grantor makes a binding agreement to provide a specific amount of funding, while the grantee makes a binding agreement to administer those funds according to the grantor’s specific terms and conditions.
+Because a grant is a legally binding agreement with a federal agency, the grantor commits to provide a specific amount of funding, while the grantee agrees to administer those funds according to the grantor’s specific terms and conditions.

-Education and preparation are both key elements in order for an organization to reduce risk of misusing funds and remain in compliance with the grant.
+Education and preparation are both key elements in order for an organization to reduce the risk of misusing funds and remain in compliance with the grant terms and conditions.

-In addition, it is often advisable for organizations to educate their clients and other members of the public (i.e. donors, volunteers) as to the terms of the grant.
+In addition, it is often advisable for organizations to educate their support staff who are responsible for maintaining strong internal controls such as finance and human resources staff as to the terms of the grant.

 Step 1: Start with a realistic budget